 Are there any side effects?

-Acupuncture is considered to be a very safe and side effect free treatment.
+Acupuncture is considered to be very safe and side effects are rare.
 All needles used are sterile and are unwrapped prior to treatment and disposed of immediately after treatment.
 Sometimes a patient may experience bruising at the insertion site.
-You can expect to feel quite energised after the treatment, particularly on the following day and, as the points that are used are tailored to you, you can expect to get an overall benefit in your general health and well-being.
+You can generally expect to feel quite relaxed and energized after the treatment.
+The points that are used are tailored to your specific condition so the effect of the treatments vary from person to person.